rickytrandev/coloRandom/README.md

 ### Installation Instructions
-Using the provided link to the Github repo, an user can clone and pull the repo down to their local machine using the terminal.
-Once cloned down, users can navigate to the coloRandom directory and run 'open index.html' to open the webpage.
+A user can clone the repo down to their local machine and open index.html to view the app.

 ### Preview of App